Avanade/DbEx/README.md

 ### Commands (functions)

-The _DbEx_ [`DatabaseMigrationBase`](./src/DbEx/Migration/DatabaseMigrationBase.cs) provides the base database provider agnostic capability, with the [`SqlServerMigrator`](./src/DbEx.SqlServer/Migration/SqlServerMigration.cs) providing the specific Microsoft SQL Server implementation, that automates the functionality as specified by the [`MigrationCommand`](./src/DbEx/MigrationCommand.cs).
+The _DbEx_ [`DatabaseMigrationBase`](./src/DbEx/Migration/DatabaseMigrationBase.cs) provides the base database provider agnostic capability, with the likes of the [`SqlServerMigrator`](./src/DbEx.SqlServer/Migration/SqlServerMigration.cs) providing the specific Microsoft SQL Server implementation.
+This automates the functionality as specified by the [`MigrationCommand`](./src/DbEx/MigrationCommand.cs).
 One or more commands can be specified, and they will be executed in the order listed.

 Command | Description
 -|-